 In this section

-New Mexico Clean & Beautiful partners with Keep America Beautiful, its Affiliated Communities and other municipalities and tribal governments throughout our state.
+New Mexico Clean & Beautiful partners with municipalities and tribal governments throughout our state.
 Our collective mission is to inspire and educate people to take action everyday that improves and beautifies their community environment.
 Together we create socially connected, environmentally healthy and economically sound environments that are great places to live and visit.

 The purpose of the "New Mexico Litter Control and Beautification Act," NMSA § 67-16-1 et.
 Seq.
 (1978) is to control litter by authorizing the Department to eliminate litter from New Mexico to the maximum practical extent through a state-coordinated plan of education, control, prevention, and elimination.”
 To this end, eligible entities around the state work with the Department to develop and sustain Keep America Beautiful programs that curb litter and reduce blight, support beautification, recycling and education initiatives and efforts.
 The NMCB grant supports local and tribal communities in identifying projects and events that lend themselves to a more pristine and environmentally friendly state, which is accomplished through matching grant funds.

 Eligible entities fit into one of the following categories as defined by the Litter Control and Beautification Act:

 Section 6.10 Locality: All 33 New Mexico counties, all incorporated towns, all incorporated cities and New Mexico Indian nation, tribe or pueblo government.

 The program is funded by the motor vehicle registration fee and receives $0.50 from each registration.

 The award process is competitive and not all eligible applicants are funded.
 NMTD offers multiple tools including online resources.
 Traditionally, applicants have been awarded less than their requests due to a large applicant pool and the discrepancy between available and requested funds.